Ecuador: Comparative Ecology and Conservation

 - Biodiversity and population assessments

-- Traditional agriculture
+- Traditional and organic agriculture

 Duration: 15 weeks